ICRI Announces Updated Educational Opportunities

 St. Paul, MN (July 2020) – The International Concrete Repair Institute (ICRI), the only association in the concrete industry

-In response to the changing needs of the concrete repair industry, ICRI has decided to take a bigger, better and bolder approach to their traditional training programming by separating the educational course from the certification course.
+In response to the changing needs of the concrete repair industry, ICRI has decided to take a bigger, better and bolder approach to its traditional training programming by separating the educational course from the certification course.
 This major

 shift now allows for a more customized online education experience for concrete repair professionals.